ryancdotorg/freq/README.md

+# freq

+A tool for counting frequency of items and showing related statistics.

+## Description

 Over the years, I’ve found myself doing a lot of ad-hoc data analysis with shell pipelines involving `grep`, `sed`, `awk`, `sort`, `uniq -c`, and `sort -rn` to look at distributions of values in datasets.
 I wrote `freq` to streamline